-Want to learn more about Barcelona, its history, culture and lifestyle?
+If you are to learn more about Barcelona, its history, culture and lifestyle?
 Read our blog: Everything You Should Know before Coming to Barcelona

 Barcelona gained importance once more in the 19th century during the Industrial Revolution and has since become one of the best-known and most often visited cities in the world.

 Barcelona has Mediterranean climate that begs you to enjoy the city by day and by night.
 It enjoys a microclimate with an average temperature of 10°C (50°F) and 25°C (77°F).

 The metro runs underground and in total, there are 10 different lines.
 The metro system covers almost all the areas of the city and overall, they are very reliable and clean.

 The bus system is very reliable and most bus stops have a board that shows when the next buses would arrive.
 The N buses (e.g. N7) run at night.